 OPTIMIZING THE PERFORMANCE OF YOUR SOFTWARE DEVELOPMENT TEAM

 Traditionally, software quality is thought to depend on sound software engineering practices and development methodologies (such as structured programming or agile development).
-However, software quality has also been shown to depend on good teamwork, specifically with respect to the interaction processes within a team.
+However, software quality has also been shown to depend on good teamwork, specifically concerning the interaction processes within a team.
 Since software development is primarily a team effort, it is important to understand the factors or characteristics in software development teams that influence team performance.

-In today’s environment, it is really challenging to stay productive individually, and the same applies to team productivity.
+In today’s environment, it is challenging to stay productive individually, and the same applies to team productivity.
 Luckily, there are many ways to optimize the performance of a development team without increasing its size or the number of working hours.
 Various tools are available to help increase team productivity.
 However, tools are just one element of the equation.
-A complex system is required that allows developers to get most out of their workdays and eventually, as a team, to meet their goals.
+A complex system is required that allows developers to get the most out of their workdays and eventually, as a team, to meet their goals.